dgroomes/intellij-playground/README.md

 development environments like [JetBrains Space](https://www.jetbrains.com/space/features/dev-environments.html), [GitHub Codespaces](https://github.com/features/codespaces), or you can [orchestrate your own development environment with SSH](https://www.jetbrains.com/help/idea/remote-development-starting-page.html#start_from_IDE).

+Here is a quote from the [JetBrains documentation about remote development](https://www.jetbrains.com/help/idea/remote-development-overview.html):

+> Remote development lets you use the IDE interface on a thin client while having a powerful remote host to check out
+> and load your project, index, analyze, build, run, debug, and test your code.

-I'm a fan of cloud development environments for demos, learning expeditions, and open source collaboration but I generally want more control and power than what the cloud constrains me to (and what the cloud costs).
-With that in mind, we can create a container-based development environment that runs an Intellij *IDE backend* and connect to it from the *JetBrains Client* via SSH.
+I'm a fan of cloud development environments for demos, learning expeditions, and open source collaboration like sharing reproducible defects but I generally want more control, power, responsiveness, and affordability than what the cloud offers.
+With that in mind, we can create a **local container-based development environment** that runs an Intellij *IDE backend* and connect to it from the *JetBrains Client* via SSH.
 This is what I've proved out in this repository.

 To make sense of the components and how they work together, refer to [this architecture diagram in the Intellij docs](https://www.jetbrains.com/help/idea/remote-development-overview.html#defs).